Menachem631/CO2_Forecast/README.md

 # CO2_Forecast
-Using a seasonal ARIMA model to forecast global atmospheric carbon dioxide levels
+Using a seasonal ARIMA model to forecast global atmospheric carbon dioxide levels.